Choose a college

 WGU charges tuition at a flat rate every term.
 The more courses you complete each term, the more affordable your degree program becomes.

-Because WGU is committed to keeping tuition costs low, many WGU students are able to graduate with little new student debt (or none at all!).
+Because WGU is committed to keeping tuition costs low, many WGU students are able to graduate with little or no new student debt.
 But when some borrowing is necessary to make going back to school a reality, WGU’s financial aid experts are on hand to ease the process and help you finance your education in the smartest way possible.

 A WGU degree delivers superior results—it means you’ve demonstrated mastery of real-world competencies that employers are looking for.
 As a result, WGU grads frequently get jobs that more than pay for their education.